Aleexm/DeepLerning/README.md

 # Deep learning project "Srike with BLOD" :vertical_traffic_light:

-Code for Group 16 python implementation of "Strike with BLOD: Analyzing the impact of Blur, Lightness, Occlusion, andDarkness on traffic sign recognition performance of CNN networks" as part of CS4180 Deep Learning 2018-2019 :mortar_board:.
+Code for Group 16 python implementation of "Strike with BLOD: Analyzing the impact of Blur, Lightness, Occlusion, and Darkness on traffic sign recognition performance of CNN networks" as part of CS4180 Deep Learning 2018-2019 :mortar_board:.

 Team members: